TurboWarp/extensions/CONTRIBUTING.md

 Every extension is also covered under [our bug bounty](https://github.com/TurboWarp/extensions/security/policy), so mindlessly merging things will have a direct impact on my wallet.

+## On AI language models

+**Generative AI language models like ChatGPT, Bing Chat, and Bard DO NOT know how to write proper extensions for TurboWarp.** Remember that the ChatGPT knowledge cutoff is in 2021 while our extension system did not exist until late 2022, thus it *literally can't know*.
+Pull requests submitting extensions that are made by AI (it's really obvious) will be closed as invalid.

 ## Writing extensions

 Extension source code goes in the [`extensions`](extensions) folder.
 For example, an extension placed at `extensions/hello-world.js` would be accessible at [http://localhost:8000/hello-world.js](http://localhost:8000/hello-world.js) using our development server.